ssarkisy/Delta-Theory/delta-theory/20-informational-layer/20.1-semantic-interfaces/20.1.0-templates/glossary.template.md

 | Void | <void role> |
 | Awareness | <awareness role> |

-Brief explanation of how the term functions within the SVA triad.
+Brief explanation of how the term functions within the VSA triad.

 ---